200 g mustard powder

 250 g Flour

-Bénichon mustard is a mix of mustard flour, white wine, and fortified wine.
+Bénichon mustard is a mixture of dried mustard, white wine and fortified wine.
+It is served at the Bénichon festival in the canton of Fribourg.
 Despite its name, this product has little in common with traditional mustard.
-It is spicy like mustard, but the addition of sweet ingredients and spices makes it a completely original specialty.
-It is one of the most surprising products of the Bénichon festival in the canton of Fribourg.
+It is spicy like mustard, but the addition of sweet ingredients and spices makes it a completely different from any mustard you’ve ever had.

 - Soak the mustard flour for half a day in white wine.